Chelsea the 'dream club' for Gilmour to develop into a star - Poyet | Goal.com

 Chelsea the 'dream club' for Gilmour to develop into a star - Poyet

-Billy Gilmour is at the "dream club" to further his development, according to Guy Poyet, who thinks the Chelsea teenager can eventually become an "important part" of the Blues first-team.
+Billy Gilmour is at the "dream club" to further his development, according to Gus Poyet, who thinks the Chelsea teenager can eventually become an "important part" of the Blues first-team.

 Gilmour has taken great strides forward at Chelsea since making his senior debut against Sheffield United in August, proving he is already capable of delivering the goods on the biggest stage.